Recent Flood Changes

 Recently there has been a tremendous amount of publicity regarding changes to the National Flood Insurance Program.

-2- On 7/6/12, Congress enacted new legislation called the Biggert-Waters Flood Insurance Reform Act of 2012.
+3- On 7/6/12, Congress enacted new legislation called the Biggert-Waters Flood Insurance Reform Act of 2012.
+Many of the initiatives will still move forward.
+Only some are these are being appealed with HFIAA14.
 This piece of legislation was constructed to deal with the $20 billion dollar deficit in the National Flood Program since its inception.
 In short, all flood subsidies will be phased out and homes built in the flood zones will transition to “full risk premium”.

 What you can you do:

 1- If you currently have an active flood policy, pay your bill on time.
-A lapse in coverage can definitely cost you.
+A LAPSE IN COVERAGE WILL DEFINITELY COST YOU!

 If your town does not have the new changes published to their website, you will need to determine which FEMA map you need to view by going to a town “index” map first and then selecting the proposed map from this list of Barnstable maps: